huangjjatr/AIE-TransReID/README.md

 jupyter notebook Duke_AIE_SIE.ipynb
 (after open the notebook in a browser, run all the cells)
 ```
-You may also test each trained model with different attribute information embedding strength by using test.py with the settings the same in training.
+You may also test each trained model with different attribute information embedding strength by using *test.py* with the settings the same in training.

-To reproduce the results shown in Table 1, run test.sh with a command line parameter 'm' first and then 'd' to generated evaluating performance with attribute information dropouts.
+To evaluate performance with attribute information dropouts, run *test.sh* with a command line parameter 'm' first and then 'd' to generated evaluating log files.
 ```bash
 ./test.sh m
 ./test.sh d
 ```
-Then change to subdirectory : logs, open AIE_test_dropout.ipynb and run all the cells to generate all the data shown in Table 1.
+Then change to subdirectory : *logs/*, open *AIE_test_dropout.ipynb* and run all the cells to generate all the data shown in Table 1.
 ```bash
 cd logs
 jupyter notebook AIE_test_dropout.ipynb